GDownes/inspace/README.md

 # Minimal Typescript based Command Line Interface (CLI) with Node.js

 Our goal is to create a Node.js based Command Line Interface (CLI) using Typescript.
-This setup includes top-Level await support and ES module importing.
+This setup includes top-Level await support and ES module imports.

 ## What We’re Going to Build